RobertEspo/quechua/anki_decks/kawsay_vida/README.txt

 FUTURE GOALS:
 >Add decks with cultural items (food, clothes, architecture, etc.)
 >Export Anki files so that you can just download the decks themselves
->Add pictures to all decks
+>Add useful pictures to all decks
 >Add audio from native speakers